mymmrac/telego/README.md

 	// Create bot and enable debugging info
 	// Note: Please keep in mind that default logger may expose sensitive information,
 	// use in development only
-	// (more on configuration at examples/configuration/main.go)
+	// (more on configuration in examples/configuration/main.go)
 	bot, err := telego.NewBot(botToken, telego.WithDefaultDebugLogger())
 	if err != nil {
 		fmt.Println(err)